rayen-ben-masseoud/Airlife_2025/README.md

 # Airlife_2025
+-Create an evironment in your local depository (instead of myen_etl):
+# Navigate to your desired folder
+cd /path/to/your/current/folder

+# Create a new environment in the current folder
+conda create --prefix ./myenv python=3.9

+# Activate the environment
+conda activate ./myenv

+# Install packages from the requirements file
+pip install -r requirements.txt

 --change #database credentials (starting from line 12 in update_metrics.py) and in (src_aircraft/loading_aircraft.py starting from line 7 )

 -This demo is not fully automated but computes the cumulative distance from the time we launch the update_metrics.py until we kill it: